infoaed/dgu-vagrant-puppet/README.md

 **NB!
 The correct branch to install from is the "togo" branch.**

 **NB!
 The below instructions have been forked from data.gov.uk.
-For  more detailed instructions with the specifics of opendata.riik.ee, please refer to the relevant OpenOffice document in the root of this repository.**
+For  more detailed instructions with the specifics of opendata.riik.ee, please refer to the relevant estonian-language OpenOffice document in the root of this repository.**

 ## Installation process overview